 How does NOAA Fisheries collect information about for-hire fishing activity?

 NOAA Fisheries’ Marine Recreational Information Program administers the For-Hire Survey, also known as the For-Hire Telephone Survey, to collect information about fishing activity from for-hire captains along the Atlantic and Gulf coasts.
-The For-Hire Survey is conducted by state agencies, who call a random sample of for-hire vessel operators each week.
+The For-Hire Survey is conducted by state agency staff, who call a random sample of for-hire vessel operators each week.

-For-Hire Survey is mandatory for vessels that possess limited-access Charter/Headboat Permits for Atlantic Highly Migratory Species and Gulf of Mexico Reef Fish.
-All For-Hire Survey respondents are asked to report their vessels’ fishing activity during the previous week and to recount details from each trip, including:
+Participation in the For-Hire Survey is mandatory for vessels that possess limited-access Charter/Headboat Permits for Atlantic Highly Migratory Species and Gulf of Mexico Reef Fish.
+All For-Hire Survey respondents are asked to report their vessels’ fishing activity during the previous week and to recount details from each trip, including the:

-- The number of anglers that fished from the boat.
+- Number of anglers that fished from the vessel on each trip

 The resulting data are used to estimate the number of angler trips taken from for-hire vessels.
-These for-hire effort estimates are paired with the catch-per-trip estimates we derive from our dockside intercept survey to estimate total for-hire catch.
+These for-hire effort estimates are paired with the for-hire catch-per-trip estimates we derive from our dockside angler intercept survey to estimate total for-hire catch.

-From Maine to Virginia, for-hire vessels that possess an Atlantic Highly Migratory Species Charter/Headboat Permit—or indicate to a state sampler that they have targeted HMS on a recent fishing trip—are required to participate in the Large Pelagics Survey as an “add-on” to the For-Hire Survey.
-Federally permitted for-hire vessels may also be required to submit trip reports of their catch, effort, and in some cases, economic information.
+From Maine to Virginia, for-hire vessels that possess an Atlantic Highly Migratory Species Charter/Headboat Permit—or indicate to a state sampler that they have targeted HMS on a recent fishing trip—are required to participate in the Large Pelagics Telephone Survey, conducted as an “add-on” to the For-Hire Survey.
+Federally permitted for-hire vessels may also be required to report catch, effort, and economic information through additional data collection programs.

 - In the Greater Atlantic, electronic vessel trip reports supplement the For-Hire Survey: While the vessels that must submit eVTRs are still part of the For-Hire Survey sample frame, they are not called to participate.
 Data collected through these eVTRs are used alongside data collected through the For-Hire Survey to estimate for-hire fishing effort.
 Therefore, MRIP does not produce estimates using this data.